martzyx/clerkshortcutpro/README.md

 ## Todo:

--   Make settings open in tooltip/popup instead of new tab (chrome)
 -   Redo styling of translation buttons
 -   Always work on porting to Firefox :/
 -   Make tool for customers to see hidden designs
+-   Make translations buttons toggle in settings

 ## License